Which $L_p$ norm is the fairest? Approximations for fair facility location across all "$p$": Algorithm BranchAndLinearize for Tree Metric

-\begin{proof} We first show that each vertex is covered at least once (i.e., assignments are not partial): each vertex in $T_{G'_l}$ is covered by some path $p$ in the loop at line \ref{step: tree-paths-loop}.
-Each vertex in $T \setminus T_{G'_l}$ is covered in the loop at line \ref{step: tree-components-loop}.
-We next show by induction that when some assignment $\Pi_k(j)$ is defined multiple times for some $j \in V(T)$, then $j$ is a facility in $G_k'$ and therefore the algorithm always assigns $\Pi_k(j) = j$ (since \textsc{ExpandIntervals} always assigns an open facility at a level to itself by Lemma \ref{lem: A_contains_I}).
-There are only the following two cases when $\Pi_k(j)$ is defined multiple times:
+\begin{proof} Each vertex is covered by each $\Pi_s, s \in [l]$ at least once since each $j \in T_{F'_1}$ is covered by some path $p$ in the loop at line \ref{step: tree-paths-loop}, and each $j \in T \setminus T_{F'_1}$ is covered in the loop at line \ref{step: tree-components-loop}.
+We show by induction that when some assignment $\Pi_s(j)$ is defined multiple times for some $j \in X$, then $j \in F_s'$ and the algorithm always assigns $\Pi_s(j) = j$.
+There are two cases in which $\Pi_s(j)$ is defined multiple times:

-\textbf{Case 1}: $j$ is the endpoint of multiple paths connecting consecutive vertices of $G_l'$; $\Pi_k(j)$ is then defined multiple times in the loop at line \ref{step: tree-paths-loop}.
-But each endpoint of such paths is in $G_l'$, so $j \in G_k'$ since $G_l' \subseteq G'_k$.
+\textbf{Case 1}: $j$ is the endpoint of multiple paths connecting consecutive vertices of $F_1'$; $\Pi_s(j)$ is then defined multiple times in the first loop (step \ref{step: tree-paths-loop}).
+But each endpoint of such paths is in $F_1'$, so $j \in F_s'$ since $F_1' \subseteq F'_s$.